2026 Annual Meeting

 Please explain the required rural representation on the Board of Directors.

 Doyon, Limited’s articles of incorporation require rural representation on the board of directors.
 Rural shareholders are defined in the articles of incorporation as those shareholders residing within the Tanana Chiefs Conference region but outside the Fairbanks North Star Borough.
 The minimum number of board seats that must be held by shareholders who reside in the rural area is determined by a formula contained in the articles of incorporation.
-Rural directors must hold 20 percent of the 13 board positions, a minimum of three seats.
+Rural directors must hold at least 20 percent of the 13 board positions, or a minimum of three seats.
 Based on the current number of rural shareholders and continuing rural directors, no rural directors are required to be elected during this year’s election.
 However, Doyon’s board can have a higher number of rural directors.

 How do candidates get my personal contact information?
 I didn’t give it to them and yet I’m receiving materials from board candidates.